autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/extrinsic-manual-calibration/index.md

 ...
 ```

-Then, we will add all our sensor frames on extrinsic_calibration_manager as child frames.
+Then, we will add all our sensor frames on extrinsic_calibration_manager as child frames:

 ```diff
    <!-- extrinsic_calibration_manager -->